 There are many different types of retirement accounts, but the most popular are the Traditional IRA or the Roth IRA.

-The Traditional IRA is a tax-deferred retirement account, meaning you contribute to the account with pre-tax dollars.
-When you take distributions in retirement from a Traditional IRA, then you will pay ordinary income taxes.
+The Traditional IRA is a tax-deferred retirement account.
+Meaning you contribute to the account with pre-tax dollars.
+When you take distributions in retirement from a Traditional IRA, you will pay ordinary income taxes.

 For both Traditional and Roth IRAs you cannot take a qualified distribution until age 59 ½.
-If you take an early distribution, then you will be subject to a 10% penalty and income taxes.
+If you take an early distribution, you will be subject to a 10% penalty and income taxes.
 However, there are certain exceptions to the early withdrawal penalty.
 You can read more about these exceptions here.

 If you are planning to set up a Traditional or a Roth IRA for your children, you can do this until they reach the age of 18.
-This will allow them to begin saving for retirement early on and offers some significant benefits.
+This will allow them to begin saving for retirement early on and will provide significant benefits.

-This is a savings plan offered by most states which allows individuals to save for college or k-12 education expenses.
+This is a savings plan offered by most states that allows individuals to save for college or k-12 education expenses.

 You may also use 529 plans to pay student loans and internship programs.
-The annual contribution limit for 529 plans is $10,000 and most States offer a tax deduction for your contribution.
+The annual contribution limit for 529 plans is $15,000 and most States offer a tax deduction for your contribution.
 There is also the ability to contribute five years-worth of contributions at once and fund up to $75,000 into a 529 plan in one year.

 Distributions within these accounts are tax-free by the IRS if used for qualified education expenses.
 Parents, guardians, grandparents, or even family friends can establish a 529 account and choose their specified beneficiary.

-This is a savings plan established by the Federal government which allows individuals to contribute up to $2,000 per year per beneficiary.
+An ESA is a savings plan established by the federal government which allows individuals to contribute up to $2,000 per year per beneficiary.

-There is no tax deduction for the contribution.
+Unlike a 529 plan, there is no tax deduction for the contribution.
 This should give you pause when considering this over a 529 plan.
-Similar to a 529 plan, distributions will be tax free if used for qualified education expenses.
+Similar to a 529 plan, distributions will be tax-free if used for qualified education expenses.
 However, the ESA must be used before the beneficiary reaches age 30 or you will be subject to tax and penalties.

-Contributions to ESA accounts may also be subject to income phase out limitations, meaning if you make over a certain amount of money you will not be eligible to contribute.
+Contributions to ESA accounts may also be subject to income phase-out limitations.
+This means if you make over a certain amount of money, you will not be eligible to contribute.

 When you are saving as a teen, stashing money away in a savings account is the first step.
-Ideally, if you can find a bank account that earns reasonable interest then you will earn at least a small return on your idle cash.
+Ideally, if you can find a bank account that earns reasonable interest so you can earn at least a small return on your idle cash.

-Most of the time, parents use a savings bank as the first step towards meaningful saving.
-This strategy will also help teenagers to get the saving habit and reduce unnecessary spending.
+Most of the time, parents use a savings account as the first step toward meaningful savings.
+This strategy will also help teenagers begin to form the habit of saving and reduce unnecessary spending.

-Stock investment is also one of the familiar investment options for young adults.
-To start investing with the stock market if you are under age 18, a custodial account must be opened by the child’s parent or guardian.
+Investing in the stock market is also one of the familiar investment options for young adults.
+To start investing in the stock market as a minor, a custodial account must be opened by the child’s parent or guardian.